cylc/cylc-flow/doc/src/appendices/site-user-config-ref.rst

 This section covers options for network communication between cylc clients (suite-connecting commands and guis) servers (running suites).
-Each suite listens on a dedicated network port, binding on the first available starting at the configured base port.

 By default, the communication method is HTTPS secured with HTTP Digest Authentication.
 If the system does not support SSL, you should configure